RobertsLab/resources/docs/Onboarding.md

 Onboarding to the [Roberts Lab](https://faculty.washington.edu/sr320) at the [University of Washington](https://www.washington.edu/).

 For newcomers, please read the following pages.
-Please read carefully, complete any required tasks (e.g. safety documentation), and bookmark important pages that you will need to refer to in the future.
+Please read carefully, complete any required tasks (e.g. safety documentation).

 1. [Code of Conduct](Code-of-Conduct.md)